DeveloperSanta/Configuring-Git-Notes/README.md

 ## Overview

 One of my most common things I Google is how to configure and setup git when using a new development computer.
-This repository includes my consolidated notes on how to setup and configure git as well as some helpful commands.
+This repository includes my consolidated notes on how to setup & configure git, git commands and Visual Studio Code extensions.

 These commands work on a Linux based Operating System as well as using the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) on a Windows system.